-I am in the process of developing a general bibliography that will help researchers place their ancestors in a historical context, and am soliciting comments and additions for this.
-A new page will be available on the web site listing these sources as they are compiled.
+We have developed a general bibliography that will help researchers place their ancestors in a historical context, and am soliciting comments and additions for this.
+See the Publications and Resources pages on this site.

 For example, my first suggested resources include the following: